Samuel Howell Ashbridge: Career

-"Tom, I have been elected mayor of Philadelphia.
+Tom, I have been elected mayor of Philadelphia.
 I have four years to serve.
 I have no further ambitions.
-I want no other office when I am out of this one, and I shall get out of this office all there is in it for Samuel H. Ashbridge."
+I want no other office when I am out of this one, and I shall get out of this office all there is in it for Samuel H. Ashbridge.

-In 1901, the Quay ring pushed bills that would create new streetcar lines in Philadelphia and would ultimately hand the franchises for those lines to his affiliates.
+In 1901, the Pennsylvania Republican machine pushed bills that would create new streetcar lines in Philadelphia and would ultimately hand the franchises for those lines to his affiliates.
 Wealthy merchant John Wanamaker offered $2.5 million (according to Steffens; the New York Times reported $5 million) for those rights but Ashbridge threw his offer letter away. and awarded the streetcar rights to a Quay/Durham associate, John Mack.
-Reportedly, Quay's associates were angry at coverage in the North America a local newspaper that was owned by Thomas Wanamaker, John's son.
+Reportedly, Quay's associates were angry at coverage in the North America, a local newspaper that was owned by Thomas Wanamaker, John's son.
 The crew attempted to intimidate Wanamaker into stopping attacks on the local machine; their methods included having Wanamaker watched by investigators.
 Wanamaker, rather than giving in, exposed the tactics and called for an investigation.

 Some highlights of Ashbridge's tenure as mayor include proposing what would become Roosevelt Boulevard, and throwing the ceremonial first pitch at the first baseball game played at Columbia Park.
-After leaving office, the became president of the Tradesmen's Trust Company.
+Under his administration, a new water filtration system was implemented in Philadelphia to improve the water supply.
+He also oversaw the Philadelphia Exposition of 1900 and the 1900 Republican National Convention that was held in Philadelphia.After leaving office, he became president of the Tradesmen's Trust Company.

 The Philadelphia Municipal League's 1905 report called out corruption from his administration on several fronts.
 It cited the use of police as a political arm, widespread use of patronage jobs with the city for supporters, election fraud, and "unprecedented" levels of awarding of contracts to politics and personal allies that occurred during the Ashbridge years.

+After leaving office, he worked as president of a bank.

-He died March 24, 1906 after a long illness at the age of 57.
+He died March 24, 1906, after a long illness at the age of 57.
 His net worth was an estimated $500,000 at the time of his death.
-He is buried at West Laurel Hill Cemetery Ashland Section, Lot 37.
+He was interred at West Laurel Hill Cemetery, Ashland Section, Lot 37.